Pradeep-20A31A1261/first-commit/README.md

 # first-commit
-This is my firs Git Repository
+This is my first Git Repository